FB2A – Family Based Immigration for Spouses and Children of Permanent Residents

 The first step that must be taken to pursue this form of family-based immigration involves the U.S. permanent resident petitioning on behalf of their spouse.
 Once filed, a priority date will be issued by the United States Citizenship and Immigration Services (USCIS), which, once reached, will indicate that a visa is available.
 Should the spouse already be within the United States, then all that must be done next is the adjustment of their status to permanent residency.
 If the spouse is located outside of the United States, he or she will need to apply through consular processing.

-- $750 in attorney’s fees for the immigration petition
+- $1,000 in attorney’s fees for the immigration petition

 - $535 for the US CIS filing fee for the immigration petition

-- $1,500 in attorney’s fees per immediate family for adjustment of status
+- $1,500 attorney’s fees for each family member

 *The price quotes included here are representative of those when filing from within the United States.
 As such, should the applicant be outside of the United States, a different set of fees will apply.